-There is a standard fee of £1400 for each course attended, payable in advance.
+There is a standard fee of £1500 for each course attended, payable in advance.
 This includes course materials, and lunches during the teaching week, but not accommodation.
-The fee applies whether or not the attendee is working towards a postgraduate qualification, and regardless of nationality and residency.
-The Postgraduate Certificate will typically entail four course attendance fees, the Postgraduate Diploma eight, and the MSc ten.
-The MSc also requires attendance at a week-long project module in Oxford, and passing a dissertation module.
+The course fee applies whether or not the attendee is working towards an MSc, and regardless of nationality and residency.
+The MSC will typically entail ten course attendance fees.
+It also requires attendance at a week-long project module in Oxford, and passing a dissertation module.
 There is no course fee for either of these modules - the cost is included in the student registration fee for the MSc.